How good to lie a little while

 a) Where is the speaker?

-b) How does she feel to “ lie a little” ?
+b) How does she feel about “lying a little”?

 Answer